 “Keep the trees on 1rst.
 More trees!” said another.

 People also identified “dead zones,” like on Pine between 9th & Boren along the highway overpass.
 (The project designers suggest, perhaps, higher railings on the overpass, which could enhance the determined walkway feel; see pg.
 15 for the “Pedestrian Mobility Toolbox” slide.)

 I think the difference between businesses that are open during the day and during the night can have a dramatic effect on the action.
 While city planners use all sorts of data to determine the vitality of a neighborhood—rents, vacancy, density, parking, peds per hour, crime stats—they should also use time, AM to PM, as a metric to gauge a neighborhood’s success.

 “Supplementary light elements like signage, awning lights, storefront lights, and festival lights—along with later business hours—can contribute to a greater sense of a comfort at night,” the presentation slides noted, adding, “features such as highly transparent storefronts, open facades without alcoves, and consistent lighting all contribute to an inviting nighttime experience.”

 Thinking about the 24-7 nature of a district is another way of thinking about mixed-use versus single-use districts.
-While Pike St. & Pine St. in downtown Seattle seem like vibrant mixed use blocks, they actually aren’t because just like residential neighborhoods, they shut down at night.
+While Pike St. & Pine St. in downtown Seattle seem like vibrant mixed use blocks, they actually aren’t; just like residential neighborhoods, they shut down at night.